sehmaschine/django-filebrowser/README.rst

 Releases
 --------

+* FileBrowser 5.0.0 (July 27th, 2026): Compatible with Django 5.0
 * FileBrowser 4.0.3 (July 27th, 2023): Compatible with Django 4.0

 Current development branches:

-* FileBrowser 5.0.0 (Development Version for Django 5.x)
+* FileBrowser 5.0.1 (Development Version for Django 5.x, see Branch Stable/5.0.x)
 * FileBrowser 4.0.4 (Development Version for Django 4.0, see Branch Stable/4.0.x)

 Older versions are available at GitHub, but are not supported anymore.